beyond2013/GettingNCleaningData/CodeBook.md

-Variable Names have been modified in the following way:
+Variable Names have been modified as described below

 1. Prefix **t** and **f** have been expanded to time and frequency
 2. Abbreviations have been expanded to full forms
  1. Acc to Acceleration, Gyro to Gyroscope, Mag to Magnitude, std to StandardDeviation